stac-utils/stac-check/README.md

   links_title: true
   # Ensure that links in catalogs and collections include self link
   links_self: true
+  # Check if geometry coordinates are in the correct order (longitude, latitude)
+  geometry_coordinates_order: true

 settings:
   # Number of links before the bloated links warning is shown